PolusAI/tabular-tools/regression/rt-cetsa-analysis-tool/README.md

 | `--platemap` | Path to the platemap file | Input | genericData |
 | `--outDir`      | Output file                                        | Output | genericData |
 | `--preview`     | Generate JSON file with outputs                    | Output | JSON        |

+## Build options

+By default `./build-docker` will build the image using `Dockerfile`, which install R with conda.
+In regression are noticed, this file can be swapped with `Dockerfile-original` which is the original version of the dockerfile that is using apt to install all dependencies and is known to work correctly.